kode4food/interpol/README.md

 `class=item.type` outputs a class attribute whose value is taken directly from the item.type property.  `id="id-%" % item.id` outputs an id attribute whose value is interpolated from the item.id property.

 That's all well and good, but what about the ability to reuse templates?
-Well, to do that you define procedures:
+Well, to do that you define partials:

 ```html
 def renderItem(item)